Cawde/receipt-processor/README.md

 # Receipt Processor API
 ## Overview
-This application is a backend service that processes receipt data and awards points based on specific rules.
-It provides two main endpoints to process receipts and calculate points according to a defined set of criteria.
+This application is a backend service that processes receipt data and awards points based on rules provided by the challenge.

 ## Features